 The number of people living well with HIV has increased, in the UK and around the world, mostly because of the introduction of effective HIV treatment.

-The United Nations Programme on HIV/AIDS (UNAIDS) reported that, at the end of 2012, there were 33.5 million people living with HIV worldwide.
-This is an increase on previous years as people are living longer because of effective HIV treatment.
-In 2012, there were an estimated 2.3 million new HIV infections.
-New HIV infections have fallen by 33% since 2001.
-From 2001 to 2012, the number of children newly infected with HIV dropped by 52% – from 550,000 in 2001 to 260,000 in 2012.
+The World Health Organisation (WHO) reported that, at the end of 2014, there were 36.9 million people living with HIV worldwide.
+This global figure continues to increase each year, partly because effective treatment means people with HIV are now living much longer.
+In 2014, there were an estimated 2 million new HIV infections.
+New HIV infections have fallen by 41% since 2001.
+From 2001 to 2014, the number of children newly infected with HIV dropped by 60% – from 550,000 in 2001 to 220,000 in 2014.

 The worst-affected region is sub-Saharan Africa.
-In some African countries, over 20 per cent of adults have HIV.
+In some African countries, over 20% of adults have HIV.
 The fastest spread of HIV is happening in Eastern Europe and Central Asia.

-Globally, in 2012, 9.7 million people were getting treatment in low- and middle-income countries.
+Globally, in 2015, 13.5 million people were getting treatment in low- and middle-income countries.
 In 2013, the World Health Organization (WHO) amended its guidelines to recommend that treatment is started much earlier, or even immediately.
-This means that 28.6 million people were eligible for treatment in 2013.
+This meant that 28.6 million people were eligible for treatment in 2013.

 During 2014, there were 6,151 new diagnoses of HIV in the UK.
 Of these people, 14% had become infected in the last six months.
 The number of new diagnoses among people born in Africa reduced from 44% in 2005 to 20% in 2014.
 In 2014, 40% of new infections were in men who have sex with men (MSM), down from a peak of 51% in 2012.
 The proportion of people being diagnosed late (when HIV has already done serious damage to their immune system) has gone down overall, although it went up slightly in MSM.